Rishi-Sudhakar/not-notion/README.md

 # not-notion
 Not the notion you know.
-(I've added the legacy code, This was one of the projects I learnt HTML) XD
+(I've added the legacy code, (This is one of the projects I learnt HTML) XD